treasure-data/treasure-boxes/scenarios/import_firebase_analytics_from_bigquery/README.md

 ## Scenario

 Import Firebase analytics data from BigQuery to TreasureData.
-During Import data, td-load unnests json data to row data to make it easy to read in TraesureData.
+Firebase analytics data contains nested data, so you should unnests json data to row data during importing data.
+In this sample, you can check how to unset firebase analytics data.

-For details, please refer to below links.
+For more details, please refer to below links.
 [Working with Arrays in Standard SQL](https://cloud.google.com/bigquery/docs/reference/standard-sql/arrays#Querying%20Nested%20Arrays)

 # How to Run